CrossFit Injury Relief in Egg Harbor Township, NJ

 CrossFit is a great workout but can often lead overuse injuries.

-Here at Optimal Health Chiropractic & Sports Injuries, we specialize in taking a functional approach to our rehabilitation programs with advanced training and knowledge in human biomechanics.
-Dr. Carlson can help prevent future injuries and enhance performance by keeping your body in balance.
+Here at Optimal Health Chiropractic & Physical Therapy, we specialize in taking a functional approach to our rehabilitation programs with advanced training and knowledge in human biomechanics.
+Our docts an help prevent future injuries and enhance performance by keeping your body in balance.

 - Lower back injuries – This one is probably no surprise to regular Crossfit athletes, as it takes only one bad movement or a second of poor form for the heavy weights to cause a lower back problem.
 Naturally, the key to overcoming these top CrossFit injuries is to work on obtaining the best form, strengthening the core, and working with a good chiropractor if you have concerns about your spinal strength, alignment, or even with the biomechanics of your movements.